Python

 Technical Writing

-Technical writing is sometimes defined as simplifying the complex(techwhirl.com), the same goal that I am trying to achieve in my code.
-There is a saying that explaining helps you better understand what you are doing, and in this sense writing documentation often helps me better understand the code.
+Technical writing is sometimes described as simplifying the complex(techwhirl.com), a goal I also strive for in my code.
+There’s a saying that explaining something helps you understand it better.
+And in my experience, writing documentation often deepens my understanding of the codebase.

 reStructuredText, Markdown, Sphinx, wiki.